 From the Resolute Picnic Ground, follow the signs to the Resolute Loop Trail and Resolute Beach.
-If you follow the Red Hands Track, you’ll get to the West Head Lookout which you could visit on the way back from Resolute Beach.
+The short Red Hands Track will get you to the West Head Lookout, which you can visit on the way back from Resolute Beach.

 Back on the Resolute track, you’ll get to an intersection where you need to turn left to get to Resolute Beach.

 Going straight takes you to the North Mackerel Trail but at the time of writing, this section was actually closed.